National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Kahuku HS (Kahuku, HI)

-USC was the early favorite for standout offensive guard prospect Enokk Vimahi, and they're still squarely in the mix to land the 6'4½", 263-pound mauler.
+USC was the early favorite for standout offensive guard prospect Enokk Vimahi, and he didn't even receive an offer from Ohio State until Jan.
+4.

-However, the momentum seems to have shifted to Ohio State since he took his official visit on Jan.
-25.

-He didn't even receive an offer from the Buckeyes until Jan.
-4, so he would be a great get for new head coach Ryan Day late in the recruiting cycle.
+Nonetheless, new head coach Ryan Day swept in late and signed the 4-star guard.

+He joins 5-star center Harry Miller and 4-star tackle Ryan Jacoby as blue-chip offensive line recruits in another stacked class from the Buckeyes, which ranks No. 15 in the nation.

+With tackle Isaiah Prince and guard Michael Jordan headed to the NFL, restocking the O-line was a clear goal for the Buckeyes during this recruiting cycle.

-7. ATH Mark-Antony Richards
+7. ATH Mark-Antony Richards (SIGNED—AUBURN)

 247Sports: No. 90 overall, No. 4 ATH